 Archaeological Site of Delphi

 Visiting the Archaeological Site of Delphi is the main thing that you’ll be doing on an Athens to Delphi day trip.
-The archaeological site itself begins with the Sanctuary of Athena Pronaia, a temple devoted to worshipping the Greek goddess Athena.
+The archaeological site itself begins with the Sanctuary of Athena Pronaia, a temple devoted to worshipping the goddess Athena in Greek Mythology.

 In the archaeological site, you’ll also find the theater and stadium of Delphi (which is higher up and usually void of tourists as the trek is quite long and tours tend to be too short to visit).

 The area itself is incredibly dense with ruins, remnants, and monuments built by the most popular and wealthy Athenian families during Ancient Greece.

 Because of this, even if you aren’t taking part in a tour, I highly recommend having your own audio guide or brushing up on the importance of Delphi before your visit.
 It enhances your time in Delphi especially since information at the site is pretty sparse and vague.

 Tickets for the Archaeological site of Delphi include the Archaeological Museum of Delphi next door.
 You can buy skip-the-line tickets here.

 Both the Archaeological Site and Museum are open daily with free admission days throughout the year as well as holidays closed or with reduced hours.

 The Archaeological Museum of Delphi is located directly next to the archaeological site and is the perfect spot to visit afterwards (or beforehand if you’d rather see the artifacts before the ruins and site).

 This museum is one of the most important museums in Greece and is home to the discoveries made and artifacts found at the Archaeological Site of Delphi.